omarouhra/omarcode.me/projects/britishCorner.md

 paragraph: "A single page application for introducing the British Corner Agency.
 Based in Morocco, this agency provides consultation to students interested in UK universities.
 Right after getting the full scope of the project, the exciting process of creating an intuitive & fresh interface began.
 You may want to take a look at the cool result below!"
 cover: "/images/projects/project-1.png"
 preview: "/images/preview/preview-1.png"
-role: "UI/UX desinger& front end developer"
+role: "UI/UX desinger & front end developer"
-devStack: "HTMl, CSS, Javascript"
 live: "https://www.britishcorneragency.com"
 ---